Partially Coherent X-Ray Oscilex Radiation from a FEL-Modulated Positron Bunch during Its Planar Channeling in a Crystalline Undulator: Oscilex Radiation

 The relativistic positrons, falling parallel to the planes of crystal, interact with many atoms of crystal simultaneously.
 Therefore, between the crystal planes they move in the average potential field of these atoms.
 The harmonic potential is a good approximation for this field \cite{Bazilev1987}.
 The positrons are oscillating according to the harmonic law with the frequency depending on their energy.
-This phenomenon of channeling is conserved at the falling angles smaller than the Lindhard critical angle $\Theta_{L}=\sqrt{2\nu/\gamma}$, where $\nu$ and $\gamma$ are the potential well depth $U_0$ and the positron energy $E$ in units of the rest energy of a positron $mc^2$, accordingly.
-At the large falling angles, the transverse kinetic energy becomes more than the potential well depth and the movement becomes infinite.
-Let the longitudinal section of CU planes has the sinusoidal form.
-Then the channeling phenomenon will take place for the all positrons with the normal vector of falling, if the maximal angle of the crystal bending is smaller than the Lindhard angle $\Theta_{max}<\Theta_{L}$.
-The parameter of CUR is defined in the following way $q=\Theta_{max}\gamma$.
-Thus, the definition of a channeling parameter $q_{ch}=\Theta_{L}\gamma$ is leading to a sufficient condition $q<q_{ch}$ for the existence of CU (the \emph{channeling conservation condition} in CU).
-For the sinusoidal CU we have $\Theta_{max}=2\pi A/l$, where $A$ and $l$ are the amplitude and the spatial period of CU, accordingly.
-Therefore, the limiting condition for CU parameters is $A/l<\left(1/(2\pi)\right)\sqrt{2\nu/\gamma}$.
+This phenomenon of channeling is conserved at the falling angles smaller than the Lindhard critical angle $\Theta_{L}=\sqrt{2\nu/\gamma}$, where $\nu$ and $\gamma$ are the potential barrier height $U_0$ and the positron energy $E$ in units of the rest energy of a positron $mc^2$, respectively.
+The channeling phenomenon will take place for the all falling positrons of a bunch, if the maximum angle of the crystal bending $\beta_\perp$ is smaller than the Lindhard angle $\Theta_{L}$ (the \emph{channeling conservation condition} in CU) \be \frac{2\pi A}{l} < \sqrt{2\nu/\gamma}. \ee